GodOfKebab/wg-quickrs/README.md

 - Interactive graph to configure your P2P network
 - Sliding traffic graph to visualize your host's network traffic
 - Secure API access via HTTPS with support for password login and JWT authentication
-- Automatic firewall/NAT setup (`iptables` for Debian/Linux or `pf` for macOS, both come preinstalled with the OS)
+- Automatic firewall/NAT setup (`iptables` for Debian/Linux or `pf` for macOS, both usually come preinstalled with the OS)
 - If you are not feeling like dealing with VPN/networking on your machine, you can also just use the web console to create `.conf` files/QR codes for your network peers.

 ---